Skip to content

 This output has a number of components

 2. Deviance Residuals — Previously we were talking about just plain old residuals, which is for a single value of x, the distance between the predicted value on the regression line, and the observed value of y.
 Deviance by itself, is a measure of goodness of fit, wherein the smaller the value, the better the fit of the model and vice versa.
-Describing the calculation of a Deviance Residual is beyond the current scope, but we can still interpret similarly to residuals, in that if a singular point has a high deviance residual, then it’s far from our predicted value.
+Describing the calculation of a Deviance Residual is beyond the current scope, but we can still interpret them similarly to ordinary residuals: if a singular point has a high deviance residual, it indicates a poor fit for that particular observation by the model.

 \hat{\lambda} = e^{\text{log}(s) - 0.064}